tranvohuy/Project-Leonard/README.md

 This is a fun problem.
 The main requirement is to write a code in whatever language that can run in less than 1 min and give a correct answer.

 The hardest problem I've solved is #269.
 The harderst problem I've worked hard but not solved yet is #585.

+Mathematics behind most problems is very simple.
+The difficulies are:
+- Memory/ calculation speed problem.
+- View the problem in a correct way.